Victoria Memorial (Montreal)

 The Victoria Memorial (Monument à la reine Victoria) is a sculpture placed at the centre of Victoria Square in Montreal, Quebec, Canada.
-It is one of the two monumnets to the queen in the city.
+It is one of the two monuments to the queen in the city.

 History

 The statue of Queen Victoria in the centre of Victoria Square is the work of English sculptor Marshall Wood, and was unveiled on November 21, 1872 by Lord Dufferin, the Governor General of Canada.
 At the time, the area surrounding Victoria Square was a prestigious neighbourhood.

 The commission for the statue coincided with the military posting of Prince Arthur in Montreal from 1869 to 1870 and was funded by donations from a citizens' committee, by public subscription, on the occasion of Prince Arthur’s visit.
 The bronze was cast by Holbrook & Company, Chelsea, England in 1869 Coming just a few years after the Canadian Confederation of 1867, the statue was intended to reinforce the connection between the newly-formed nation of Canada and the British monarchy.
 At the unveiling ceremony, the Governor General of Canada, Lord Dufferin, explicitly noted Queen Victoria's role in the confederation.

 Following the queen's death in 1901, the monument became a focal point for public mourning in the city.
 Within days, a pile of wreaths and floral tributes five feet high had accumulated at its base.
 For several years afterward, McGill University students would hold an annual procession to the square on the anniversary of her death to lay wreaths.